oracle/coherence-operator/docs/quickstart.md

 $ helm repo update
 ```

-If you want to build the Coherence Operator from source, refer to the [Developer Guide](developer.md) and ensure that you replace `coherence`
+If you want to build the operator from source, refer to the [Developer Guide](developer.md) and ensure that you replace `coherence`
 Helm repository prefix in all samples with the full qualified directory as described at the end of the guide.

-## Install the Coherence Kubernetes Operator
+## Install the Operator

 1. Use `helm` to install the operator: